US STOCKS-Wall St ends up but still down on week as volatility rules

 Economic data on Friday showed production at U.S. factories fell unexpectedly in the latest indication economic activity was on the wane.

-Gains were led by the communication services .SPLRCL consumer discretionary .SPLRCD sectors, which have been among the worst performing of the 11 major groups on the year.
+Gains were led by the communication services .SPLRCL and consumer discretionary .SPLRCD sectors, which rose 1.31% and up 1.22%, respectively, on the session.
+The two have been among the worst performing of the 11 major groups on the year.

-In contrast, energy .SPNY, the year's best performing sector, fell sharply and was on pace for its biggest weekly percentage drop since March 2020, at the height of the COVID-19 pandemic plunge, on concerns a slowing global economy could sap demand for crude oil.
+In contrast, energy .SPNY, the year's best performing sector, fell with a 5.57% tumble and suffered its biggest weekly percentage drop since March 2020, on concerns a slowing global economy could sap demand for crude oil.

 Also contributing to choppy trading was the expiration of monthly and quarterly options contracts ahead of the Juneteenth market holiday on Monday.